Meetings and Rehearsals |

 Elections, Appointments & Removal of Officers | Amending the Constitution | Ratifying the Constitution | Amendments (important!) |

-We, the undergraduate students of Columbia University, establish this Society under the authority of the present constitution in order to preserve and advance the works of Johann Sebastian Bach and, more generally, the music of the High Baroque and Classical Periods of Western Music at Columbia University.
+We, the undergraduate students of Columbia University, establish this Society under the authority of the present Constitution to preserve and perform the works of Johann Sebastian Bach and, more generally, the music of the High Baroque and Classical periods of Western Music at Columbia University.

 Section 3.
 This organization may also be referred to as the “Columbia Bach Society.”

 Section 1.
-The principal purpose of this organization shall be the preservation and advancement of the works of Johann Sebastian Bach and the music of the High Baroque and Classical Periods of Western Music through a series of concerts at Columbia University by student musicians and other related activities.
-Moreover, the Bach Society shall foster musical life among students at Columbia University.
+The principal purpose of this organization shall be the preservation and performance of the works of Johann Sebastian Bach and the music of the High Baroque and Classical Periods of Western Music through a series of concerts at Columbia University by student musicians and other related activities.

 Section 2.
-The Executive Board of the Bach Society shall direct the activities of the society through the selection of repertoire, preparation for concerts, coordination of rehearsals, management of finances, and establishment of relations with the Columbia University community.
+The Executive Board of the Bach Society shall direct the activities of the Society through a variety of activities, including the selection of repertoire, preparation for concerts, coordination of rehearsals, management of finances, creation of a diverse community of musicians brought closer together by collaboration and a passion for early music, and establishment of relations with the Columbia University community.

 Section 1.
 A simple majority of the general membership of the Bach Society must be comprised of full-time registered undergraduate students of Columbia University.

 Section 2.
 Membership in the Bach Society is open to all members of Columbia University community, in all divisions and schools, who have an interest in the music of Johann Sebastian Bach, the High Baroque, and the Classical Periods.

 Membership in the performance ensembles of the Bach Society shall be restricted to those musicians who have successfully passed an audition.